SNSystems/pstore/README.md

 pstore is built and tested on a variety of platforms:

+- Ubuntu Linux 14.04 LTS Trusty Tahr: building with GCC 5.5.0 and GCC 9.2.1
-- Linux (Ubuntu 16.04 LTS building with GCC 6.3)
+- Ubuntu Linux 16.04 LTS Xenial Xerus: building with Clang 3.8.0 and Clang 9.0.1
-- macOS (building with Xcode 9.0)
+- macOS: building with Xcode 9.3
-- Windows (building with Visual Studio 2017 version 15.8)
+- Windows: building with Visual Studio 2017 version 15.9

-In addition, there’s basic support for FreeBSD 11 and Solaris 11.4 beta using clang 4.0.0 and GCC 5.5.0 respectively.
+In addition, there’s support for FreeBSD 11 and Solaris 11.4 beta using clang 4.0.0 and GCC 5.5.0 respectively.
 However, note that Windows Subsystem for Linux does not currently work: perhaps due to [this](https://github.com/Microsoft/WSL/issues/1927) bug.

 To build it, you’ll also need the following tools: